 Why Smooth PLA 3D Prints?

 There are several reasons for smoothing PLA 3D prints, but the most common one is aesthetic.
 Many enthusiasts don’t like the lined look of 3D prints and would prefer to remove them.
-This is especially true if they are making money with their 3D printer by selling 3D prints, since their customers may not appreciate the rough texture.
+This is especially true if they are running a 3D printing business, since customers may not appreciate the rough texture.

 You also may need to fill in or remove your layer lines for certain applications.
-For example, if you are using the print as a master for making a silicone mold, you may want to smooth it so the texture isn’t transferred and so that casting materials like resin end up being glossy instead of matte.
+For example, if you are using the print as a master for making a silicone mold, you may want to smooth it so the texture isn’t transferred.
+That way, casting materials like resin end up being glossy instead of matte.

 Some of the methods used for smoothing PLA prints, like epoxy coatings, also make your prints more resilient.
 The coatings seal the layers and protect them from moisture and dirt.
 This is especially helpful if you plan to use your prints outside.
 Even sanding and spray painting your prints gives them more water and heat resistance.